PCPCM Panel Size Calculation

 Any patient listed on more than one provider’s CPAR panel is considered to be in “Conflict”.
 These patients will be listed on the physician’s CPAR Conflict Report, which their Panel Administrator can download from the CPAR Portal.

 For the first year after the PCPCM launch, Conflicts will not impact PCPCM payments.
-Starting April 2026, physicians will not receive payment for any patients in Conflict.
+Starting April 2026, physicians may not receive payment for any patients in Conflict.
 It is recommended that you work toward cleaning up your panel by removing patients who don't receive services from you.

-To learn more about managing panel conflicts, explore the PCPCM Operations Manual and AMA's CII/CPAR Resources
+To learn more about managing panel conflicts, explore the PCPCM Operations Manual and AMA's CII/CPAR Resources.

 -